-The values of the Venerable Mary Potter and the vision of Dame Cecily Saunders are deeply held by Mary Potter Hospice staff and volunteers.
+The values of the Venerable Mary Potter and the vision of Dame Cicely Saunders are deeply held by Mary Potter Hospice staff and volunteers.

 We are implementing the five principles of Te Tiriti o Waitangi:

 Our understanding of mātauranga Māori is growing.
 We connected to and supported by mana whenua and local Māori health partners.
 We are striving towards our people, places and resources being culturally appropriate for all people.

 That people in our communities who need palliative care have access to compassionate and quality care, when and where they need it.

 Taking a whole person approach, we will provide and promote high quality specialist palliative care, grief support, education and care planning services.
 Working alongside our health partners, we aim to make a difference in the communities we serve.

 Whetū i te rangi – the ‘stars’ in the sky

 According to Māori mythology the stars are a spiritual connection to the cosmos.
 They provide a calendar for cultivation and food gathering.
 They represent a navigational map for ‘way finders’ and travellers, keeping them safe on their journey.
 They are a shining reminder of loved ones whose life-journey has ended.

 As the stars guided the great Māori navigators to Aotearoa, Mary Potter Hospice supports and guides our patients and their families or whānau on this journey.
 Each patient, too, is like a star guiding the Hospice and its work.
 And our patients are with us, in our memories and hearts, like the stars in the sky, when their journey ends.